padiazg/async-function-issue/readme.md

 $ node .
 ```
 # Test
-The IP of my machine at running the test was `192.168.1.112`, so you should
+The IP of my machine at running the test was `192.168.1.112`, so you should change it accordingly

 The function receives as it's parameter the timeout that should wait before sending the response, if not specified a default value of 2000 is asumed.